KDE/documentation-develop-kde-org/content/hig/style/typography.md

 The guideline helps ensure that typography is always in harmony with the overall visual design.
 These guidelines apply to application and widgets, but not to documents.
-It is fine to use a wider range of different font sizes and formatings in documents.
+It is fine to use a wider range of different font sizes and formattings in documents.

 Typeface Styles
 ---------------